jammsen/docker-palworld-dedicated-server/README.md

     environment:
       - TZ=Europe/Berlin # Change this for logging and backup, see "Environment-Variables"
       - ALWAYS_UPDATE_ON_START=true
-      - SETTINGS_MODE=auto # Change this to manual if you want to edit the config yourself
       - MULTITHREAD_ENABLED=true
       - COMMUNITY_SERVER=true
       - BACKUP_ENABLED=true
       - BACKUP_CRON_EXPRESSION=0 * * * *
+      - STEAMCMD_VALIDATE_FILES=true
+      - SERVER_SETTINGS_MODE=auto # Change this to manual if you want to edit the config yourself
       - NETSERVERMAXTICKRATE=120
       - DIFFICULTY=None
       - DAYTIME_SPEEDRATE=1.000000